Compassionate Funeral Professionals in the

 Ferndale & Bellingham Area

-John William Moles, 4th Generation Owner/Manager Moles Farewell Tributes, Bellingham
+John William Moles, 4th Generation Owner, Funeral Director, Moles Ferndale

 As fourth-generation steward of the Moles family business, John continues to find meaning in facilitating a team of associates providing innovative healing for those experiencing a loss.
 John’s background includes serving the community through numerous nonprofits and service organizations, and his schooling includes the University of Washington, Seattle Pacific, and the MBA program at Western Washington.

 John has served in all positions in funeral and cemetery operations and has maintained a special focus serving the people of the Nooksack and Lummi Nations.
 John and his wife of over 20 lovely years, Anathea, are raising a family of nine children on a farm on Lummi Island.